 The other day, as I was searching the web for good food ideas (who doesn’t??), I recruited the help of some of you on facebook for Valentine’s Day menu options.
 One of you, Stephanie, suggested stuffed portobello mushrooms (Thanks, Stephanie!!).
 I really don’t think I’ve ever eaten stuffed portobello mushrooms, but it sounded tasty enough, so I set out to the grocery store and returned with some nice plump portobellos.
 Then it dawned on me.
 What on earth does one stuff in a portobello mushroom?

 That’s when I found this.
 Kale pesto with fresh avocado all mixed together and stuffed into an oven-roasted portobello.
 Y to the Yum!
-BevCooks isn’t a vegan blog, but it has lots of great recipe ideas that can be veganized (I love doing that ).
+BevCooks isn’t a vegan blog, but it has lots of great recipe ideas that can be veganized (I love doing that :D).

 So, I made my own vegan version.
 And it tastes wonderful.